 Similarities exist between inboard motors and some car engines.
 For example, the 4.3 liter GM V-6 that’s in your 2000 Glastron boat may be able to use some of the same 4.3 V6 GM motor parts that are available at an auto parts store.
 Always consult your owner’s manual first though.
 Follow the manufacturer’s recommendations to ensure your warranty isn’t voided.

-Of course, a little preventive maintenance before you hit the trail or water can help you avoid many of these problems in the first place.
-But if they do crop up, you now know that many of these parts are readily available somewhere other than just a specialty power sports provider.
+A little preventive maintenance before you hit the trail or water can help you avoid many of these problems in the first place.
+But if they do crop up, you now know that many of these parts are readily available somewhere other than just a specialty powersports provider.

 Of course, anyone attempting repairs or maintenance should always consult their owner’s manual before undertaking any work, to ensure safety and that warranties aren’t voided.